+'''

+{start|stop} - denotes should the conference recording be started or stopped ();

+'''

-{start|stop} - denotes should the conference recording be started or stopped (); <conf_number> - the number of the conference you wish to record ();
+<conf_number> - the number of the conference you wish to record ();

-<accesscode> - denotes pin, i.e. password to the recording server if "Recording method" call flow attribute value is "remote" (this value can be either defined on call flow level or overridden on DNIS level).
+- <accesscode> denotes the host access code, i.e. password to the recording server if "Recording method" (recording_method) call flow attribute value is either "local+pin" or "remote+pin" (this value can be either defined on call flow level or overridden on DNIS level); - <subscriber_pin> denotes the subscriber's pin (that usually could be requested from the user) to perform the recording authorization if "Recording method" (recording_method) call flow attribute value is either "local+pin" or "remote+pin" (this value can be either defined on call flow level or overridden on DNIS level).